 06 of 08

 A number of glues will work with plastic, but there are special plastic welding cements that dissolve the plastic to create a stronger bond.
-Plastic glues don't work with all plastics so you need to know what types of plastic you are trying to bond together and use the apppropriate glue.
-If acetone (nail polish remover) causes the surfac of a scrap of similar plastic to become tacky, you can usually use that plastic with a plastic cement or plastic weld.
+Plastic glues don't work with all plastics so you need to know what types of plastic you are trying to bond together and use the appropriate glue.
+If acetone (nail polish remover) causes the surface of a scrap of similar plastic to become tacky, you can usually use that plastic with plastic cement or a plastic weld.

 07 of 08

 If you need to paint silicone for any reason, make sure you buy a "paintable" silicone to start with, usually found at a hardware store.

 A special type of "moldable" silicone glue can be used to hold diverse materials together, as well as molded for simple flexible miniatures.
 Known as "Sugru" this form of silicon is a colored putty which can be blended to a range of different colors.
 A "do-it-yourself" form of this putty can be made from the instructions for "Oogoo" found on the Instructables website.
 This is made from silicone glue or caulk and cornstarch or talcum powder.

 Crystalline waxes and wax gels are sold under a variety of names for temporarily holding items to smooth surfaces.
 Sometimes called "museum wax," "tacky wax," or "quake wax," these are good for positioning miniatures as parts of models or scenes.
 Model horse artisans use them to hold bits on model horses, collectors use them to hold items on display shelves, and miniaturists of all types use them to fix items into the hands of figures.